coffee2code/custom-post-limits/readme.txt

 Control the number of posts that appear on the front page, search results, and author, category, tag, and date archives, independent of each other, including specific archives.

-By default, WordPress provides a single configuration option to control how many posts should be listed on your blog.
+By default, WordPress provides a single configuration setting to control how many posts should be listed on your blog.
 This value applies for the front page listing, author listings, archive listings, category listings, tag listings, and search results.
 This plugin allows you to override that value for each of those different sections.

 Specifically, this plugin allows you to define limits for: